FernandoMatiasGonzalez/FernandoMatiasGonzalez/README.md

 Hi there!
 I'm Matías

-I'm industry technology analyst with over 15 years of experience, bringing a strong foundation in data science and AI honed at Bocconi and MIT.
-My expertise includes ensemble methods, neural networks, and other machine learning techniques, applying Python frameworks for large-scale data analysis.
-I have experience developing projects across industries, translating complex data into valuable business insights.
+With over 15 years of experience as an industry analyst, I specialize in data science and AI, with a focus on supervised and unsupervised machine learning models.
+My background includes training at Bocconi and MIT, and I use Python-based tools for large-scale data analysis and AI model deployment.
+I’ve had the opportunity to work on various projects across industries, helping translate complex data into actionable insights

-I'm passionate about leveraging data science and AI to drive innovation in both industry and scientific projects.

 - 💬 Feel free to ask me about **Data Science, Analytics, AI, Machine Learning, Industry Projects, and more!**